 - They have tightly controlled emotions that may not be accessed all that often.

 Possible relationship scenarios between INTP males and INTJ females

 - When an INTJ female asks her INTP male partner to do the laundry, he may spend too long wondering about properly sorting and separating the clothes.
-As he stares at the washing machine considering all possibilities, the INTJ may simply get frustrated and just do it herself.
+As he stares at the washing machine considering all possibilities, the INTJ may get frustrated and do it herself.

 Possible relationship scenarios between INTP females and INTJ males